MeItsLars/LevelDB-MCPE/README.md

 # LevelDB-MCPE
-The leveldb.jar from https://github.com/ljyloo/leveldb/tree/master/jar
+The leveldb.jar is from https://github.com/ljyloo/leveldb/tree/master/jar

 LevelDB was originally made by Google.
-Dain made a Java wrapper library: https://github.com/dain/leveldb Tinfoiled added MCPE functionality: https://github.com/tinfoiled/leveldb ljyloo got a functioning Jar file: https://github.com/ljyloo/leveldb
+Dain made a Java wrapper library: https://github.com/dain/leveldb

+Tinfoiled added MCPE functionality: https://github.com/tinfoiled/leveldb

+ljyloo got a functioning Jar file: https://github.com/ljyloo/leveldb

 This repository is used to push this working MCPE LevelDB Jar to the jitpack.io maven repository, under the following coordinates: